App Metrics

 Metric NameDescriptionOriginHistorical Data Available?

-downloadsThe daily number of downloads generated the applicationAppTweak estimation
+downloadsThe daily number of first time downloads generated the applicationAppTweak estimation

 app-powerA number between 1 and 100 indicating how visible and popular the application is.